VisualBean/reactive-readme/README.md

 Full credits goes to @JasonEtco.

 ## What does it do?
-Replace any section with a given value
+Replace any section in your README.md file, with a given value
 ```
 <!--START_SECTION:{section-name}-->
 Old contents...